 It travels 200-plus miles until it becomes the Pee Dee River at its confluence with the Uwharrie River.

-Tours can last anywhere from two to six hours, with the longest launching from Roaring River for an 11-mile river run.
+Guided tours can last anywhere from two to six hours, with the longest tour launching from Roaring River for an 11-mile river run.

 9. Finding Carter Falls

 But the Elkin Valley Trails Association recently worked with the state of North Carolina to buy the acreage around it.

-Now, Carter Falls is a highlight along Segment 6 of the Mountain-to-Sea Trail in North Carolina.
-The trail stretches from Great Smoky Mountains National Park to North Carolina’s Outer Banks.
-And the route runs right through Elkin.
+The trail stretches from Great Smoky Mountains National Park all the way to North Carolina’s Outer Banks, and the route runs right through Elkin.

 To visit Carter Falls without hiking hundreds of miles, there’s an access point less than five miles from Elkin.
 The trail is short (about 3/4-mile roundtrip), but it’s well worth the effort.